Travis Frederick

 Travis Frederick (born March 18, 1991) is an American former professional football player who spent his entire seven-year career as a center for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Wisconsin Badgers and was selected 31st overall by the Cowboys in the first round of the 2013 NFL Draft.
+He played college football for the Wisconsin Badgers and was selected 31st overall by the Cowboys in the first round of the 2013 NFL draft.
 In his time as a Cowboy he was elected to five Pro Bowls and he was an All-Pro in 2014, 2015 and 2016.
 Frederick is now the co-founder & chief operating officer of the tabletop role-playing game company Demiplane.

-Early years
+Early life

 A native of Sharon, Wisconsin, Frederick attended Big Foot High School in Walworth, Wisconsin, where he was an all-state two-way lineman.
 He helped his high school team to second place in the 2008 WIAA Division 4 state playoffs.

 Frederick was also on Big Foot's track team.
 He finished second in the shot put at the 2008 'BDN' Invite, with a throw of 15.23 m.
 He took silver in the discus throw at the 2008 WIAA Sectional Championships, with a throw of 49.30 m.

-Recruiting

 Regarded as a three-star recruit by Rivals.com, Frederick was ranked as the No. 83 offensive tackle prospect in his class.

 College career

 Frederick attended the University of Wisconsin–Madison, and played for the Wisconsin Badgers football team from 2009 to 2012.
 After graduating high school early to participate in spring practice, Frederick became the first true freshman in Badgers history to start a season-opening game on the offensive line, when he lined up at center against Northern Illinois.
 An ankle injury in week 2 knocked him out of the starting lineup, but he returned for the final two games, at left guard, after center Peter Konz was sidelined (blood clots) and John Moffitt was moved to center.
 For the season, he played in five games, starting four (two at center and two at left guard).

 In order to preserve a year of Frederick's NCAA eligibility, Wisconsin coaching staff decided to redshirt him in 2010.
 In his redshirt sophomore season, Frederick replaced John Moffitt, starting 11 of 13 games at left guard.
 For two games, he had to substitute for Peter Konz at center.

-Following Konz's departure for the 2012 NFL Draft, Frederick was moved to center his junior season.
+Following Konz's departure for the 2012 NFL draft, Frederick was moved to center his junior season.
 He started all 13 games at center and was named a first-team All-American by Pro Football Weekly.

 Professional career

-2013 NFL Draft

-Considered the best center in his class by Mel Kiper Jr. of ESPN, Frederick decided to enter the 2013 NFL Draft as an underclassman.
+Considered the best center in his class by Mel Kiper Jr. of ESPN, Frederick decided to enter the 2013 NFL draft as an underclassman.
 He was projected to be a second- to third-round selection.

 At the NFL Combine, Frederick ran a 5.58 in the 40-yard dash, second-slowest among offensive lineman.
 He also posted a below-average 21 repetitions in the 225 lb bench press.